 Do I need to have the entry form authorised?

 Yes, for copyright and authorisation reasons we require a declaration from your employer or commissioning company to submit your work for the awards.
-Once your entry is submitted online, an automated email will be sent to your Editor/Employer to authorise your entry to the Walkley Award for Best Freelance Journalist of the Year.
+Once your entry is submitted online, an automated email will be sent to your Editor/Employer to authorise your Freelance Journalist of the Year award entry.

 I’m self-published, what do to verify the work?

 Self-published entrants should provide relevant URL links and where possible, verification of the work’s authenticity.
 If you are verifying your own work you must make this clear to the judges in your supporting statement.

 What do I need to do if my work has been challenged?

 All entries must declare any legal complaints, defamation actions, contempt of court actions, suppression orders, challenges to the accuracy, corrections or claims of plagiarism, relevant to the work at the time of entry.
 This does not disqualify the entry but is important for the judging process that this is declared

 What does it cost to enter the awards?